tomdorr/COM304_FOUNDATION_1/sessions/session1/docs/InstallingRaspberryPI.md

    ![alt text](../docs/images/USBInsert.png "Figure USBInsert.png")

-Try opening a browser on the pi and see if you can browse the internet.
+Try opening a browser on the pi and see if you can browse the Internet.